aklivity/openmessaging-benchmark/driver-kafka/deploy/aklivity-deployment/README.md

 ./confluent-bin/run-workloads.sh zpcc workloads/confluent-blog-workloads-2cku-1p-1c-2Kb-45topic-200part-100MBps.yaml
 ```

-Note: Connection to Confluent Cloud will use the details specified in `zp-ccloud.properties` and `ccloud.properties` in the previous step.
+Note: Connection to Confluent Cloud will use the details specified in `zilla-ccloud.properties` and `ccloud.properties` in the previous step.

 ## 3) Monitor progress with Prometheus